 - increasing survivors’ access to safe housing and economic stability.

-The House of Representatives passed HR 1585, a substantially similar bill, on April 4.
+On November 20, Senator Joni Ernst (R-IA) introduced her version of VAWA Reauthorization, a harmful measure that would roll back existing LGBTQ nondiscrimination provisions and undermine key protections for Native survivors.
+The House of Representatives passed HR 1585, a substantially similar bill to S 2843, on April 4.
 VAWA expired on September 30, 2018.